BU-NU-CLOUD-F19/A_Kubernetes_based_on-demand_research_computing_environment_on_the_MOC/README.md

 ### Scope and Features of the Project
 - Containerized scientific computing environment backed by the Massachusetts Open Cloud
-- Modify Sid's current Kubernetes-based backend to run on OpenShift
-- If necessary, modify Sid middleware to workaround OpenShift/Kubernetes incompatibilites
-- Backup Plan: if unable to make Sid support OpenShift, create an automated way to deploy Sid on a "pure" Kubernetes cluster running on MOC VMs
+- Create a cluster on VM's running vanilla K8s that can be used in place of EKS
+- Create a set of terraform scripts to stand up a K8s cluster that can run Sid

 ### Solution Concept
 The components which make up Sid can be viewed as three sections.
 The front end is where the user interacts with the software and tells it the job they would like to run.
 The middleware includes the components that interact with and control the Kubernetes.
 This section tells the backend how it should perform its computations and what the user has requested.
 The back end is where all of the actual containers are created (currently on AWS, but soon to be on the MOC).
-While Amazon EKS uses Kubernetes to orchestrate containers, the MOC uses OpenShift for this purpose.
-Since OpenShift is largely derivative of Kubernetes, the two platforms are mostly-compatible.
+Because of issues with compatibility between the current Sid implementation and OpenShift we have decided to instead run a vanilla k8s cluster on VMs on the MOC.

 ![Alt text](https://github.com/BU-NU-CLOUD-F19/A_Kubernetes_based_on-demand_research_computing_environment_on_the_MOC/blob/master/images/front_middle_back.png)